You may not think much about fiber — until you find yourself dealing with an, er, irregular situation.

 Many people love the jelly-like texture.
 If you aren’t one of them, try mixing them into a smoothie or yogurt right before you eat it, so they don’t have as much time to absorb water and plump up.

-Before you jump on the fiber bandwagon, a word of caution: “Add fiber to your diet slowly,” Taylor says.
+Before you jump on the fiber bandwagon, a word of caution: “Add fiber to your diet slowly,” Taylor advises.
 If you aren’t used to a lot of fiber, eating too much can cause bloating and cramping.
 Increase high-fiber foods gradually over a few weeks to avoid that inflated feeling.

 Another important tip: “When adding fiber to your diet, be sure to drink enough water,” she says.
 Fiber pulls in water.
 That’s a good thing, but if you aren’t drinking enough, it can make constipation worse.
 To keep things moving, drink at least 2 liters of fluids each day.